-9881.
-Upon a petition filed under Section 9883, the court may make an order under this section authorizing the personal

-(a) Written consent to the purchase is signed by (1) all the devisees under the decedent's will if the decedent died testate or (2) all of the decedent's heirs if the decedent died intestate.

-(b) The written consents are filed with the court.

-(c) The purchase is shown to be to the advantage of the estate.
+- 9881.
+Upon a petition filed under Section 9883, the court may make an order under this section authorizing the personal representative to purchase property of the estate if all of the following requirements are satisfied: - (a) Written consent to the purchase is signed by (1) all known devisees of the property which is proposed to be sold to the personal representative if the decedent died testate or (2) all of the decedent's heirs if the decedent died intestate. - (b) The written consents are filed with the court. - (c) The purchase is shown to be to the advantage of the estate.

 Comment.
 Section 9881 is new.

+Definitions

-Definitions Devisee § 34 Heirs § 44 Personal representative § 58 Property § 62 Will § 88
+Devisee § 34

+Heirs § 44

+Personal representative § 58

+Property § 62

+Will § 88